Academic Leadership Online Course

 In this course, you will have the opportunity to explore these issues together with Prof. Geraldine Fitzpatrick and Prof. Austen Rainer, who are both senior Informatics/Computing academics with strong leadership backgrounds and experience and who complement that experience with scientific evidence-based approaches to positive leadership practice.

-Through six 2-hour online workshop sessions, complemented by an orientation session and in-between preparation work (own time engaging with video/audio content, worksheets, and readings) and peer support sessions, you will have a facilitated learning experience to help you:
+Through four 3.5-hour online workshop sessions, including breaks, complemented by a self-paced orientation session, pre-work and in-between work (own time engaging with video/audio content, worksheets, and readings), you will have a facilitated learning experience to help you:

 Dates & Agenda